Dev-Rikshith/Dev-Rikshith/README.md

 # Hey 👋, I am Rikshith (he/him).
-I am a Machine Learning Engineer.
+I am a Software Engineer.

 Welcome to my personal GitHub repository!
 This repository serves as a central hub for my personal projects, experiments, and learning endeavors.